 If the TSO fails to ensure firm transmission capacity to the Network User, after in advance coordination or non-coordination of restriction with the Network User, the Network User shall issue to TSO an invoice for restriction of firm transmission capacity.
 The invoice for restriction of firm transmission capacity during the reporting period shall be issued until the 7th calendar day after the reporting period.

 In the cases of the restriction of capacity specified in chapter XVIII, the TSO shall assume no responsibility and shall be released from the obligation (according to Paragraph 119) to pay the Network Users for possibly incurred losses due to the restriction of the firm capacity.
+The Network User shall only be exempted from the obligation to pay for firm transmission capacity if the limitation of firm transmission capacity lasts for more than 14 days per gas year and only for applied limitations exceeding 14 days per gas year.

 TSO after receipt of an invoice from the Network User for the firm transmission capacity restricted during the reporting period shall be liable to pay it until the 14th calendar day of the month following the reporting period.